atom-haskell/atom-haskell-docs/content/installation/installing-binary-dependencies.md

 The Atom-Haskell packages (and this instructions) assume that you have at least a minimal Haskell toolchain installed on your system.
 See <https://www.haskell.org/downloads> for your options.

 Please bear in mind that ghc-mod doesn't yet support GHC 8.2.
 See https://github.com/DanielG/ghc-mod/pull/911.
 If installing GHC separately, make sure to get GHC 8.0, otherwise, you might run into problems.

+Note that stackage lts-10.x uses GHC 8.2.
+If you want to use stack with ghc-mod, stick to lts-9 for now.
 {{%/notice%}}

 {{%notice info%}}